How To Attract Your Startup's Minimum Viable Audience

 Incentivize Early Adopters

-For those unfamiliar with early adopters, they’re the people to support a new product or service.
-These are the people that every brand must appeal to initially because they’re the ones that will become unofficial spokespersons for the brand and will recruit others to do the same.
+For those unfamiliar with early adopters, they’re the first people to support a new product or service.
+These are the people that every brand must appeal to initially—because they’re the ones that will become unofficial spokespersons for the brand and will recruit others to do the same.

 To attract early adopters, incentivize them to give your product or service a try.
-A way to do that is to give free trials to a percentage of your MVA…especially those that have the most influence amongst their peer groups – which brings us to our final step.
+One way to do that is by giving away free trials or samples to a percentage of your MVA.
+Especially those that have the most influence amongst their peer groups.
+Which brings us to our final step.

 Your mission as a brand manager is to find the influencers that your audience follows and partner with them to endorse your brand.
-That’s because their endorsement of your brand will accelerate its sales and growth exponentially.
+Which is important, because their endorsement of your brand would help accelerate sales and growth exponentially.

-Once you acquire them, highlight them in every advertisement that your brand produces as well as on all of your social media platforms.
+Once you partner with them, be sure to highlight them in every advertisement your brand produces.
+As well as on all of your social media platforms.
 If done correctly, they’ll serve as magnets for your brand to attract your minimum viable audience.

-The harsh reality of business is that about 20% of small businesses in the U.S fail within the first year of operation.
-And about 50% go out of business before reaching the sixth year of operation.
+The harsh reality of business is that about 20% of small businesses in the U.S. fail within their first year of operation.
+And about 50% go out of business before reaching their sixth year of operation.
 But it doesn’t have to be this way for your business.

-To avoid this fate, find and attract your brand’s MVA.
-If you do, the kind reality will be that your business will become part of the 30% of businesses that makes it past the ten year mark.
+To avoid a similar fate for your startup, use the methods above to find and attract its MVA.
+Once you do, the kind reality of business could be that your startup will become part of the 30% of businesses that makes it past the ten-year mark.